2bdkid/debian-rpi3-arm64-guide/README.md

 EOF
 ```

-Remove password on `root`.
+Remove `root` password.
 This is for simplicity, as soon at the machine is booted up run `passwd` to create a
 root password.
 Modify `/mnt/etc/passwd` such that the line that begins with `root` looks like this.
 All you need
 to do is remove the `x` in `root:x:...`.